-30 Easy Thanksgiving Side Dishes That Will Wow Your Crowd
+30 Easy Thanksgiving Side Dishes Guaranteed to Please

 Gather round the table and give thanks for family, friends, health, happiness…and these easy Thanksgiving side dishes.
+Sure, the turkey is dubbed the star of the show, but if you ask your loved ones what their favorite Thanksgiving dish is, you'll almost always be met with a side.
 From Instant Pot Mashed Potatoes to a sweet, fragrant Cranberry Sauce, all of the classics are making an appearance at Thanksgiving this year and our recipes couldn't be easier to perfect.
-Sure, making homemade cranberry sauce isn't as simple as opening up a can, but in 20 minutes time (with very little hands-on work), you can have a much more delicious version that will certainly draw oohs and aahs from your guests.
+While making homemade cranberry sauce isn't as simple as opening up a can, it's not actually all that complicated—in 20 minutes time (with very little hands-on work), you can have a much more delicious version that will certainly draw oohs and aahs from your guests.

 When we state that a recipe is easy, it means a few things: First, these recipes don't require any hard to find or expensive ingredients.
 Everything should be readily available at your local grocery store (and you probably have a lot of these ingredients in your pantry already).
 Next, the active time is minimal, which means that even if a recipe takes an hour or more to cook, the hands-on work required is simple and fast.
 Finally, these easy Thanksgiving side dish recipes don't require any fancy techniques or a culinary school degree.